 Three events over the next several weeks will mark the beginning of construction, and invite community members to share their vision for the new hospital.

-On June 8, CHoR will break ground on the approximately 500,000-square-foot hospital.
+On June 8, CHoR broke ground on the approximately 500,000-square-foot hospital.
 In addition to 16 stories of clinical and support space, the building will include four levels of parking below ground, outdoor garden spaces, Ronald McDonald House Charities family rooms, child life play rooms, as well as space for special visitors, parties and musical performances.
 These are just the beginning, as additional features will come from community and team member input.

 CHoR’s 86 licensed beds will relocate from the VCU Medical Center Main Hospital to the new building by the end of 2022, as will the pediatric emergency department, which is often the Hassmers’ first stop before Blake is admitted.
 Blake has a special relationship with nurses and doctors across CHoR who know how to care for him on his most challenging days.
 His mother looks forward to having them all close together in adjacent buildings so they can easily pop in to check on her boy and keep him smiling.